Vrooli/Valyxa/README.md

 That is not the response I expected.
 I wanted you to <your criticism>.
 Please suggest a new configuration file that might fix this issue.
 ```

+## Measuring prompt size
+The shorter prompts are, the longer the AI can remember the conversation before we must re-inject the prompt.
+We explore ways to reduce the prompt size [here](docs/PromptShrinking.md).

+For now, we'll continue to use YAML to design prompts because it's the easiest to read and write.
+In the future, we may have a compile step that converts this to stringified JSON (without whitespaces) to reduce prompt size.

 # 🦜 Multilingual Support
 We are actively seeking multilingual speakers to help us translate Valyxa's prompts and documentation to make our platform accessible to a wider audience.
 If you are a multilingual speaker and would like to contribute by providing translations, please add your language to the `translations` folder and submit a pull request.
 We will review your contribution and, if approved, merge it into the main repository.